MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

 \subsection{Adjunction}

-Recall the following result: \begin{lemma} Let $X$ be a $\bb Q$-factorial threefold, let $\cal F$ be a co-rank one foliation with non-dicritical singularities and let $(\cal F, \Delta)$ be a log terminal (resp. log canonical).
-Let $D = \sum D_i$ be an invariant divisor.
+Recall the following result: \begin{lemma} Let $X$ be a normal threefold, let $\cal F$ be a co-rank one foliation with non-dicritical singularities and let $(\cal F, \Delta)$ be a foliated pair on $X$.
+Let $D = \sum D_i$ be an $\cal F$-invariant divisor on $X$ and suppose that $D$ is $\bb Q$-Cartier.